You’re a driver.

 The next time around, your buddy from before tells you about a mobile app called Driver Pulse.
 It lets you set your preferences for the kinds of driving jobs you’re looking for, and once it learns what you like, it shows you carriers and jobs that match your settings.
 You swipe through a few different companies on your phone and find several employers in the area that seem to have what you’re looking for, and who are looking for drivers just like you.

 These carriers all have IntelliApps on their company profiles.
-You filled out an IntelliApp once before, so the system remembers most of your information, and you’re able to fire off several applications in just a few minutes from your phone while you’re between rest stops.
+You filled out an IntelliApp once before, so the system remembers most of your information, and you’re able to fire off several applications in just a few minutes from your phone while you’re at a rest stop.

 Minutes later, you’re getting emails from companies who use Drip Marketing to let you know they’re processing your application.
 They’re interested in you and engage you by requesting documents like your CDL, which you can upload straight into Pulse using your phone camera.
 You get notifications from the app whenever companies request more information, and you can also track where you are in the application process.